 - Girls Are The Spirit Of Our Nation, Save Them And Stop Their Exploitation.

 Girls in India have less access to education as well.
 According to the Right to Education Forum’s ten-year status report released in 2020, girls are twice as likely as boys to have less than four years of schooling.
 In urban areas, the gross attendance rate for girls in higher secondary school is 58, while in rural areas it is 75.
 Education has a direct impact on girls’ ability to seek formal employment and achieve economic independence, which is critical for realizing their rights and liberties.

 Almighty God Kabir Is the Real Protector

 Human Rights protection is a fundamental need of society.
 These days the rights of the people are not being protected by the governments of the nations.
 Independent bodies are also failing in safeguarding people’s fundamental rights.
-Only omnipotent God Kabir can protect the rights of all the citizens.
+Only omnipotent God Kabir (Kabir Parmeshvar) can protect the rights of all the citizens.
 He is our real protector.
 The Saviour, Liberator, and Protector of all souls have arrived on Earth.
 All we need to do is identify Him and take His refuge as soon as possible.

 Saint Rampal Ji Maharaj Can Ensure Girl Rights Protection